 NESA Establishes New Affinity Group

-The National Eagle Scout Association has established a new affinity group for professional firefighters.
+The National Eagle Scout Association has established a new affinity group for professional and volunteer firefighters.

 It is estimated that close to 10 percent of all firefighters are Eagle Scouts.
 Such statistics show us that the Scouting program often strikes a personal chord with many firefighters.
 “Many of us in the fire service are excited about this partnership with NESA,” stated lifetime NESA member and career firefighter Lou Paulson.
 “This group will identify Eagles in the fire service and bring them together under the wings of NESA.
 I know so many Eagles who want to help give back to Scouting, and NESA will provide them that pathway.”